Newsroom & FAQ’s

 Generous grocers in the Helena area donate food every weekday to Helena Food Share.
 Good food that isn’t being sold and would otherwise be discarded is set aside, brought to our warehouse, sorted, and made available for customers to shop.

-For people with an urgent need, we offer a special pack of high-calorie food that provides immediate nutrition.
+For people with an urgent need for food, we offer a special pack of high-calorie food that provides immediate nutrition.
 We prepare these packs for use by the police department, EMTs, God’s Love, and other human service and community organizations in the Helena area that serve or interact with vulnerable populations.

 Impact